Shopify/semian/README.md

 #### Circuit Breaker Configuration

-There are three configuration parameters for circuit breakers in Semian:
+There are four configuration parameters for circuit breakers in Semian:

 * **error_threshold**.
 The amount of errors to encounter for the worker before opening the circuit, that is to start rejecting requests instantly.